 Film Making | Y9, Y10, Y11 | Autumn, Spring

-Enhanced self- and peer-evaluation, leadership and teamwork skills, as well as greater artistic confidence will be the rewards for boys during Film Making.
+Enhanced self- and peer-evaluation, leadership and teamwork skills, as well as greater artistic confidence will be the rewards for pupils during Film Making.

 Fitness Activators | Y9, Y10, Y11 | Autumn, Spring

-The opportunity to develop personal health and fitness knowledge within an environment where life skills such as communication and punctuality are key will be the reward for boys during Fitness Activators.
+The opportunity to develop personal health and fitness knowledge within an environment where life skills such as communication and punctuality are key will be the reward for pupils during Fitness Activators.

 Fives | Y7 | Autumn, Spring

-A sense of fair play, dispute resolution, teamwork, coordination and improved physical wellbeing will be the rewards for boys during Fives.
+A sense of fair play, dispute resolution, teamwork, coordination and improved physical wellbeing will be the rewards for pupils during Fives.